CiscoDevNet/ipps-javascript-samples/README.md

     Then open it and enter your configuration options.

-    Be sure to save the file
+    Be sure to save the file.

 1. In VS Code, run/debug the app by switching to the **Run** tab, selecting the desired sample from the dropdown in the upper-left, then clicking the green arrow or pressing **F5**.